polyaxon/polyaxon/docs/concepts/quick-start.md

 Polyaxon offers 2 options for tracking code, an in-cluster git server or tracking code on external platforms (Github, GitLab, Bitbucket, ...).

-A project can only be linked to one repo (either in-cluster or on Github for example), in both cases, your workflow will be mor or less similar.
+A project can only be linked to one repo (either in-cluster or on Github for example), in both cases, your workflow will be more or less similar.

 We have created 2 quick-start guides to show how you can use each one of this options: